Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

     ## 5 SEC                     3    3        0     6
     ## 6 Big 12                  4.5  5.25     0    17

-Based on the boxplots, the number of times that a fight song contains the word “fight” varies based on conference.
-The conferences with the highest median occurences of “fight” are Big 12 and then SEC while the conferences with the lowest median occurences of “fight” are the ACC and then Big Ten.
+Based on the boxplots, we can see that the number of times that a fight song contains the word “fight” varies based on conference.
+The conferences with the highest median occurrences of “fight” are Big 12 and then SEC, while the conferences with the lowest median occurrences of “fight” are the ACC and then Big Ten.

 ### Section 3: Research Questions

+From the univariate summary statistics and visualization (histogram) in the exploratory data analysis section, we learned, in the majority of college fight songs, the word “fight” appears only a few times.
+Moreover, the bivariate summary statistics and visualization (boxplots) revealed that the frequency of “fight” in fight songs is dependent on the particular conference a college belongs to.
+For instance, Louisiana State University, or LSU as it appears in the `fight_songs` dataset, is a member of the SEC conference.
+Thus, LSU is predicted to have a relatively large number of occurrences of “fight” in its fight song since SEC has the second highest median occurrences of this word amongst the conferences considered.

 ### Section 4: Data